MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-fences/delete-specific-fence.md

 :::

-You want to delete an `administrator_user_fence` user fence by fence name, which reserves `env-296739laio1use1` node and configured for `Administrator` user/usergroups.
+You want to delete the user fence `administrator_user_fence` having id YWRtaW5pc3RyYXRvcl91c2VyX2ZlbmNl, which reserves `env-296739laio1use1` node and configured for `Administrator` user/usergroups.

 The user ID is `54F3D26011D2896560009A8E67019608`.
 The usergroup ID is `E96685CD4E60068559F7DFAC7C2AA851`.